Attentiveness Map Estimation for Haptic Teleoperation of Mobile Robot Obstacle Avoidance and Approach: Attentiveness Map Estimation

 \subsubsection{Memory Decay}

-The memory decay component reduces the attentiveness estimations in areas that are not currently visible to the operator.
-Let $M$ represent all the grid cells, these areas can be described as $p_{x, y} \in M \setminus P_v$.
-According to existing computational working memory models \cite{TBRS_computational_earliest,TBRS_math_transcription}, memory decay is formulated as an exponential decay function.
-The decay component updates the attentiveness estimations for non-visible cells $p_{x, y} \in M \setminus P_v$ as:
+TBRS models attentiveness in areas that are not currently visible as an exponential decay function.
+While \emph{memory encoding} updates visible grid cells, the decay component updates attention for non-visible cells $p_{x, y} \in M \setminus P_v$ according to: